 I currently have three long-term writing projects on my desk.
 The first emerges from 3 years of data collection during and after an urban water crisis in a mid-sized midwest town.
-I have presented pieces of this material and plan to eventually complete a nonfiction book on public risk in urban water policy.
+I have presented pieces of this material and plan to complete a nonfiction book on public risk in urban water policy.
 The second project is a novel emerging from my own experiences in working with a city alder on water policy and as a private citizen in the urban South.
-The third project is a short story collection emerging from my interests in the environment.
+The third project is a short story collection emerging from my interests in the environment and social justice.

-In fall 2015, my research students and I created a prototype undergraduate environmental issues online journal, Alluvian, which is scheduled to go live with its first issue late fall 2016.
-(Please "like" our Facebook page.)
+Alluvian.
+In fall 2015, my research students and I created a prototype undergraduate environmental issues online journal, Alluvian.
+The first issue was published online on October 20, 2016.
+(Please "like" our Facebook page: alluvianjournal and follow us on Twitter.)
 As the journal grows, I will be offering internships as well as continuing to supervise research students interested in online communication of environmental issues.

 ENVS 11900 Introduction to Environmental Humanities (F, S).